nsidc/pmesdr/README.md

 The system requires the following:

-`python`/`conda`: Python is required to run the extended generic swath utility to convert various input swath data formats to gsx-formatted .nc files; python is also required to execute some unit test comparisons and to perform regression testing; Miniconda is required to build a conda environment; make targets are included to build the conda environment with gsx and required packages for running the system
+`python`/`conda`: Python is required to run the extended generic swath utility, to convert various input swath data formats to gsx-formatted .nc files; python is also required to execute some unit test comparisons and to perform regression testing; Miniconda is required to build a conda environment; make targets are included to build the conda environment with gsx and required packages for running the system